HamoudBalawi/semester-project2-mohammed-ahmed/README.md

 ![](image/eco-shoe.jpg)

-Eco shoe is an e-commerce that provides ethicality made products.
+Eco shoe is an e-commerce that provides ethically made products.

 ## Description

-Add a more detailed description of what your project entails and set out to do.

-You can add some bullet points if you'd like to:

-- List item 1
-- List item 2
-- List item 3
+Eco shoe is an e-commerce that provides ethically made products as a lot of customers are getting concerned about how materials are being processed and made in concern with world pollution.

+- To provide a good quality products
+- To fight environmental pollution

 ## Built With